 For many individuals with intellectual and developmental disabilities and their families, trust in the regional center system is broken.
 Various factors and experiences have contributed to this distrust: the system seems to focus more on the rules than on people's needs; information is not transparent, and clients bear the burden of figuring out how to navigate the system.
 Some have said it is like searching for the secret code that unlocks a "yes" to meet their needs.
 Distrust has come from individuals experiencing different rules at different regional centers and staff within the same regional center giving different answers to the same question.
 Individuals and families do not see regional centers being held accountable for these problems.
-Distrust has come from individuals not being heard and not being respected as the decision makers of their own lives.
+Distrust has come from individuals of these problems as the decision makers of their own lives.